xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [09/2024] I have been listed among the **<span style="color: red;">World's Top 2% Scientists</span>**
  ([Stanford University's list](https://topresearcherslist.com/), 2024)!

 [09/2024] Welcome Zixian to join my lab as a PhD student!
 Before joining my lab, Zixian obtained his MSc degree in Applied Machine Learning (with distinction) from Imperial College London.
+Zixian is fully funded by an Exeter PhD studentship.

 [09/2024] I started to serve as the Deputy Director of Business Engagement & Innovation at the Department of Computer Science.